justinrgarrard/USEduData/README.md

 * GRADES 9_12: Number of students in the ninth through twelfth grades.

-* GRADES_KG_12: Number of students in kindergarten through twelfth grade.
+* GRADES_KG_12: Number of students in Kindergarten through twelfth grade.

 * GRADES_ALL: The count of all students in the state.
 Comparable to ENROLL in the financial data (which is the U.S.
 Census Bureau's estimate for students in the state).